vrjkmr/song2vec/README.md

 ### Motivation

 This project was based on a [2017 talk by Spotify ML](https://youtu.be/HKW_v0xLHH4) on using AI to build predictive platforms.
 One of the topics in the talk revolved around leveraging NLP research on word embeddings ([word2vec](https://arxiv.org/abs/1301.3781)) to model track similarity.
-By modelling track similarity, a user can be recommeded new and similar tracks based on the tracks they have listened to in the past.
+By modeling track similarity, a user can be recommended new and similar tracks based on the tracks they have listened to in the past.

 **Main idea:** Based on the assumption that users tend to listen to similar tracks in a sequence, one could build a word2vec model that learns a vector embedding for any given track, using the tracks that appear before and after it in different playlists.
 Once trained, the embedding weights would be organized in such a way that similar tracks would have similar vector embeddings.

 ### Approach

-[Zenodo's Spotify Playlists Dataset](https://zenodo.org/record/2594557) contains 1.2GB of playlists along with the track list for each playlist.
+[Zenodo's Spotify Playlists Dataset](https://zenodo.org/record/2594557) contains 1.2GB of playlists along with the tracklist for each playlist.
 I extracted a small fraction of the dataset, then built and trained a skip-gram model with negative sampling using the [tf.keras](https://www.tensorflow.org/api_docs/python/tf/keras) library.

 ### Results